-“I don’t know, We haven’t gotten that far in discussions yet.”
+“I don’t know.
+We haven’t gotten that far in discussions yet.”
 Darcey fidgeted nervously.
 “Technically, I haven’t asked him to stay yet.
 I wanted to run it by you first.”

-Darcey felt uneasy with Danae’s talk about Clint.
+Darcey was uneasy with Danae’s talk about Clint.
 Did she not know how it sounded?
 Danae would never have a chance with him.
 And if she tried, it would be harmful to their relationship as sisters.
 Darcey didn’t want to consider that she was capable of trying to steal him from her.

-In the living room, Clint’s cell phone rang, and he struggled to answer it, wincing in pain as he reached for his cell.
+In the living room, Clint’s cell phone rang, and he struggled to answer it, in pain as he reached for his cell.

 “Mr. Scroggins, campus police.
 We have a man who matches the description of your attacker in custody.
-Do you have a few moments to come identify him before we turn him over to the city police?
+Do you have a few moments to identify him before we turn him over to the city police?

 “Yes, I can be there in 10 minutes,” he answered.
 He grabbed his keys and walked toward the door.